iGEM-HUST-China/HUST-China-2025/wiki/description.md

 Over time, substantial resources, labour and energy have been invested, yet the resultant output remains limited, leading to inefficient production and further inflating product costs.
 Based on our Human Practice interviews and publicly available data, the overall capital costs of plant‑based routes are typically about 30 % higher than those of traditional animal‑derived routes, resulting in high price sensitivity and limited capacity to support sustained, large‑scale supply.

 {% include figure.html image="https://static.igem.wiki/teams/5569/description/plant-jiagong.webp" caption="Figure 7.
-The process of extracting squalene from olive" %}
+The process of extracting squalene from olive." %}

 #### 3.2.2 Traditional Microbial Fermentation: Bottlenecked Potential

 Against the backdrop of the high energy demands and elevated costs associated with plant extraction routes, microbial fermentation has been viewed as another important alternative for squalene production because of its controllability, environmental friendliness and sustainability.
 In recent years, both academia and industry have pursued active exploration in this field.
 However, our discussions with research teams and company representatives during Human Practice activities reveal that, despite high expectations for the controllability and sustainability of microbial fermentation, industrialisation of microbially derived squalene still faces key limitations.

 First, there is a lack of target‑oriented synthesis pathways.
-Current metabolic frameworks often result in squalene being passively accumulated as a by‑product of sterol synthesis, or they require indirect chemical catalysis to obtain squalene, leading to low yields and an absence of efficient continuous production systems <sup>6,7</sup>.
+Current metabolic frameworks often result in squalene being passively accumulated as a by‑product of sterol synthesis, or they require indirect chemical catalysis to obtain squalene, leading to low yields and an absence of efficient continuous production systems <sup>6</sup>,</sup>7</sup>.

 Second, the feedstocks are not sustainable.
 Mainstream processes rely on agricultural commodities such as sucrose and corn syrup; this not only increases costs but also potentially competes with human food resources, making it difficult to meet the core requirements of sustainable development and unsupportable in the long term <sup>6</sup>.